WARM-UP EXERCISES

-It's a human birthright.
+Remember, it's a human birthright.
 Short regular periods of stimulation act as a catalyst: A minute a day is the best way to tell your subconscious "it's time to remember".

 Short periods reduce the concentrated work-load, make it easy, make it fun.
-To generate motivation we need to enjoy something, and if doing this – or even trying to do this – is enjoyable or interesting, then we will want to repeat it.
+To generate motivation we need to enjoy something, so if doing this – or even trying to do this – is enjoyable or interesting, then we will want to repeat it.

 Warm-up Exercises

-The repeated impulse shows your brain that there is another way to relate to the world.
 Re-educate your habitual urge to focus.
 Learn to trust your panoramic vision.

-It is a very valuable exercise.
+It is a very valuable exercise at all stages of life and learning.

-An all round stretch.
+Based on the previous exercise.
 Locate 4, 5, or 6 focal points around the periphery.
 Look straight ahead and recognise the peripheral points one after the other, build them up until you can be conscious of them all at the same time.

-At night time, lights, lamps and candles and their reflections in windows, are optimal peripheral focal points, find two or three sources of light and then add two or three more pin-point objects.
+At night-time, lights, lamps and candles and their reflections in windows, are optimal peripheral focal points, find two or three sources of light and then add two or three more pinpoint objects.

-Almost all human movement happens horizontally.
-Sit on a street corner, or in a pedestrian zone.
-Look upwards where nothing's moving, find the corner of a building, a chimney pot or signpost to focus on, but then notice the people, push-bikes and cars which are passing by in the bottom half of your field of vision.
+But then notice the people, push-bikes and cars which are passing by in the bottom half of your field of vision.
 Watch for new things moving into your field of vision and follow them till they pass out of range.

 Then hang your head and focus on a crack in the pavement, or your knees – and 'massage' the upper half of your field of vision.
 Once you get the feeling for it, you can easily do these exercises for two to five minutes.